TitiSkywalker/Graphics/README.md

     ...
 };
 ```
-You can set up image width and height.
-For anti-aliasing techniques, please check out [Anti-aliasing](#Anti-aliasing).
+You can set up width and height of the image, which will affect resolution.
+For anti-aliasing, please check out [Anti-aliasing](#Anti-aliasing).
 For ray tracing, please check out [Monte Carlo path tracing](#Monte-Carlo-path-tracing).
-We can specify the input and output filenames in those arrays, then specify which one do you want by setting **CHOICE**.
+You can specify the input and output files in arrays, then specify which one do you want by setting **CHOICE** variable.
 If you want to use MPI, you should set **USEMPI** as true.

 ### 2.3 Execution
 For single-process rendering, I always press the **start** button in Visual Studio.